fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5c.md

 npm install --save-dev @testing-library/react @testing-library/jest-dom
 ```

-We also installed [jest-dom](https://testing-library.com/docs/ecosystem-jest-dom/) that provides some nice Jest-related helper methods.
+We also installed [jest-dom](https://testing-library.com/docs/ecosystem-jest-dom/) which provides some nice Jest-related helper methods.

 Let's first write tests for the component that is responsible for rendering a note: